 - Orange Blossom Water: A tablespoon goes a long way, but this ingredient could probably be named the signature flavor for Syrian desserts.
 If it's not in the dessert itself, it's usually in the sugar syrup that's drizzled on top.

-Melt 1 tablespoon of ghee/butter in a pan and toast the nuts until golden brown.
+Melt one tablespoon of ghee/butter in a pan and toast the nuts until golden brown.
 Set aside for later use (for the topping).

-In the same pan, you used to toast the nuts, melt the remaining ¼ cup of ghee or butter.
+In the same pan you used to toast the nuts, melt the remaining ยผ cup of ghee or butter.
 Once it's melted, add the semolina and stir continuously until golden brown.
 It should take on a caramel color.

-Once your semolina takes on a nice color, add it to the pot where your sugar-water mixture is sitting and turn the heat back up to medium-high.
-You'll want to stir constantly as to not get any lumps.
+Once your semolina takes on a nice color, add it to the pot where your sugar-water mixture is sitting.
+Turn the heat back up to medium-high.
+You'll want to stir constantly so as not to get any lumps.
 This should take around 7-8 minutes.

-As soon as your pudding thickens, pour immediately into a big bowl or into smaller individual bowls.
-Garnish with nuts, cream, or cheese.
+Once you have a porridge-like consistency, pour the thick semolina porridge immediately into a big bowl or smaller individual bowls.
+Garnish with nuts, ground cinnamon, cream, or cheese.

 Tips and Tricks

-- Toast your semolina in ghee while the sugar dissolves in order to save time.
+- Toast the semolina in ghee while the sugar dissolves in order to save time.

-- When you toast the semolina, you want to have your stove on medium-heat.
-Use a spatula to constantly stir it in order to get an even golden color.
-This should take around 10-15 minutes depending on how high you have the heat on, or until it's golden-brown.
+- Toast the semolina on medium heat.
+Use a spatula to constantly stir it to get an even golden color.
+This step should take around 10-15 minutes, depending on how high the heat is on, or until it's golden brown.

-- Once you add the semolina to the boiling water, it'll only take a couple of minutes to absorb the liquid, so you need to keep continuously stirring in order to avoid any lumps.
+- Once you add the semolina to the boiling water, it'll only take a couple of minutes to absorb the liquid.
+Continuously stir to avoid any lumps.

 Mamouniyeh is usually served in a big bowl, but I've seen it getting popular being served in smaller personal bowls.
 Play around with how you sprinkle your toppings.
-You can create fun designs by making shapes on the pudding with the nuts.
-I like to put the pistachios in the middle, then sliced almonds and the pine nuts on the edges.
+You can create fun designs with nuts on this creamy semolina porridge.
+I like to put the pistachios in the middle, then sliced almonds and pine nuts on the edges.

 Equipment